ezaarp/EISD-Hackathon/PROJECT_SUMMARY.md

-# 🎮 Pixel LMS - Project Summary
+# 🎮 LMS Laboratory - Project Summary

 ## ✅ What Has Been Built